emqx/emqx/deploy/charts/emqx/README.md

 ```

 # Configuration
-The following sections describe the configurable parameters of the EMQx chart and their default values.
+The following sections describe the configurable parameters of the chart and their default values.
 ## K8s-specific
-The following table lists the configurable K8s parameters of the EMQx chart and their default values.
+The following table lists the configurable K8s parameters of the [EMQx](https://www.emqx.io/) chart and their default values.
 Parameter  | Description | Default Value
 ---        |  ---        | ---
 `replicaCount` | It is recommended to have odd number of nodes in a cluster, otherwise the emqx cluster cannot be automatically healed in case of net-split. | `3`